vpareek2/vlm-o/README.md

 ```

 #### Downloading the model
 3. To run inference on this implementation, you need to download the weights from huggingface at https://huggingface.co/google/paligemma-3b-pt-224.
 I am probably going to upload my fine-tuned weights too, I will update this when I do.
+If you want them, feel free to reach out, I am not sure how to upload them right now, huggingface is glitching.
 Once you are on huggingface, and logged into your account, clone the weights into the same VLM-o repository.

 4. Make sure to download all libraries using the requirements.txt file.